PolkadotOpenSourceGrants/apply/applications/polkadot-ambassador-fellowship-governance-extension-pallet.md

 - **Early Documentation Author (2018-2020)**: While working at Parity Technologies, authored some of the first substantial documentation for Substrate and Polkadot, including:
   - Asset pallet documentation: https://github.com/paritytech/substrate/pull/1945/files
   - Democracy pallet documentation: https://github.com/paritytech/substrate/pull/2286/files
-  - Multiple contributions to the initial conceptual documentation on the Substrate Developer Hub including substantial early contributions to the Polkadot Glossary that forms the foundation of terminology used today and FRAME reference documentation
+  - Multiple contributions to the initial conceptual documentation on the Substrate Developer Hub including early contributions to the Polkadot Glossary that forms the foundation of terminology used today and FRAME reference documentation

 - **Technical Community Support**:
   - Top 10% contributor to Substrate & Polkadot StackExchange in its first year after launch, providing detailed technical explanations
-  - Multiple open-source contributions including [Polkadot.js Extension issues](https://github.com/polkadot-js/extension/issues?q=is%3Aissue%20author%3Altfschoen) to resolve user-facing wallet issues affecting multiple parachains
-  - Provided feedback on the Polkadot Technical Fellowship manifesto: https://github.com/polkadot-fellows/manifesto/pull/3
+  - Multiple open-source contributions including [Polkadot.js Extension issues](https://github.com/polkadot-js/extension/issues?q=is%3Aissue%20author%3Altfschoen) to resolve user-facing wallet issues affecting multiple parachains- Provided feedback on the Polkadot Technical Fellowship manifesto: https://github.com/polkadot-fellows/manifesto/pull/3
   - Contributions to the [Polkadot Wiki](https://github.com/w3f/polkadot-wiki/pulls?q=is%3Apr+author%3Altfschoen+is%3Aclosed)

-- **Polkadot Ambassador Program Involvement**:
+- **Polkadot Ambassador Fellowship Involvement**:
-  - Participated in all evolutions of the Polkadot Ambassador Program since its inception, providing education and onboarding to newcomers interested in Polkadot
+  - Participated in all evolutions of the Polkadot Ambassador Program and Polkadot Ambassador Fellowship since its inception, providing education and onboarding to newcomers interested in Polkadot (2019-2025)
-  - Familiar with the Ambassador Fellowship's publicly available documentation and manifesto
+  - Familiar with the Polkadot Ambassador Fellowship's publicly available documentation and manifesto
   - Built a community following from Ethereum and Polkadot that regularly attends Polkadot ecosystem events

 While likely eligible for the initial Polkadot Technical Fellowship seeding due to these contributions, chose to focus on community education and development work rather than pursuing Technical Fellowship membership at that time.